AmitRockBear/Excali-Blog/src/content/posts/the-one-gotcha-of-tailwind-dynamic-class-names.md

 ---
 title: "The One 'Gotcha' of Tailwind Dynamic Class Names"
 description: "One thing I wish I knew before trying to write a dynamic class using Tailwind"
-type: "Coding"
+type: "Webdev"
 publishDate: 2023-11-01
 ---

 **_Disclaimer:_** This post is intended for individuals who are new to Tailwind.
 If you have extensive experience with Tailwind, the content may seem familiar to you.

-To those of you who prefer watching a video:
+For those of you who prefer watching a video:

 <iframe class="mx-auto" width="560" height="315" src="https://www.youtube.com/embed/MFYrjrD7hyU" title="The One GOTCHA of Tailwind Dynamic Class Names" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>